autopilotpattern/mysql/README.md

 ### Failover via `on_change` handler

 The ContainerPilot configuration for replicas watches for changes to the primary.
 If the primary becomes unhealthy or updates its IP address, ContainerPilot will call `manage.py on_change` to perform failover.
+See [ContainerPilot's `onChange` docs](https://www.joyent.com/containerpilot/docs/lifecycle#while-the-container-is-running) for how changes are identified.

 All remaining instances will receive the `on_change` handler call so there is a process of coordination involved to ensure that only one instance actually attempts to perform the failover.
 The first step is to check if there is a healthy primary!
 Because the `on_change` handlers are polling asynchronously it's entirely possible for another instance to have completed failover before a given instance runs its `on_change` handler.
 In this case, the node will either mark itself as primary (if it was assigned to be the primary by the failover node, see below) or set up replication to the new primary.